Picture of the JBL Go 2 wireless speaker, top view, showing its Bluetooth Pairing button circled.

 iOS Bluetooth Settings page, showing the JBL Go 2 speaker, discovered but not paired.

-8. Pair with your Go 2 Wireless Speaker to Continue with JBL Go 2 Pairing
+8. Pair with the Speaker to Continue with JBL Go 2 Pairing

 Tap the listed speaker in the Other Devices section of the Bluetooth devices list, shown above.